 Importance of Modulation in Communication System

 It is one of the important techniques in which the addition of signal is done to an optical signal carrier or electronic wave carrier.
 It is very important as it uses the properties of a periodic waveform the most.
-It is used in communication just to pass the signal which bears information from one source to other destination.
+It is used in communication just to pass the signal which bears information from one source to another destination.

 Here, a transmitter is used which is normally present to modify the message signal.
 In this process, the message signal is modified in a suitable form and it is transmitted over various communication channels.
 This whole process of modification of message and carrier signals is termed as modulation.

-The need of Modulation Process in CommunicationIt is necessary for a communication system to make a message and carrier signal ready for the transmission of communication channels.
+The need for Modulation Process in CommunicationIt is necessary for a communication system to make a message and carrier signal ready for the transmission of communication channels.
 Another reason for its use is because of the multiplexing properties.

 During modulation, the size of the antenna matters the most.
 The size of the antenna depends upon the wavelength of the signal.
 Therefore, the practicality of an antenna is achieved with the help of modulation.
 Also, to remove the interference in the communication channel the modulation is preferred.